lindaszabo/KNIFE/README.md

 Known and Novel IsoForm Explorer.
 Statistically based splicing detection for circular and linear isoforms from RNA-Seq data.

 # Overview
 This statistical algorithm increases the sensitivity and specificy of circularRNA detection from RNA-Seq data by quantifying circular and linear RNA splicing events at both annotated and un-annotated exon boundaries.
 It can analyze single-end or paired-end reads stored in plain-text fastq or gzipped fastq files.
 A version of the code that runs on a single Linux machine is provided in circularRNApipeline_Standalone. circularRNApipeline_SLURM contains code that provides the same results, but includes wrapper scripts to run on a cluster using the SLURM scheduler.
-Similarly, circularRNApipelin_SGE includes wrapper scripts to run on a cluster using a Sun Grid Engine scheduler.
+Similarly, circularRNApipeline_SGE includes wrapper scripts to run on a cluster using a Sun Grid Engine scheduler.
 Parameters and output files are described below, and README files within each of these code directories contain detailed instructions for exactly how to run the code.

 As for all RNA-Seq analysis tools, our algorithm may perform poorly on low quality data.
 Therefore, we strongly recommend using our algorithm only on reads that have been processed by a tool such as cutAdapt to trim poor quality ends and adapters as predictions will be adversely affected by low-quality reads.

+# Installation

+See INSTALL file for instructions on installing KNIFE.

 # Software Requirements